Preview and Share

 When feedback and collaboration is key, our Preview mode makes it easy for you and your entire team to iterate on a design smoothly.

-When you want to quickly preview your design, just click Preview prototype at the top of the editor or use the shortcut
+When you want to quickly preview your design, just click Preview prototype to the right side of the Top bar, or use the shortcut

 The Sitemap, if enabled, will be visible in the top left corner right next to the menu.
 You can switch between pages using arrows